 7. Practice on your own

-To see real improvement in your game you’re going to have to practice on your own as you won’t always have a partner to play against.
+To see real improvement in your game you’re going to have to practice and train on your own as you won’t always have a partner to play against.
 Try to develop a practice routine with time dedicated to each part of your game.
 For some ideas on what to practice check out our post on how to practice table tennis alone here.

 8. Learn multiple serves